MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 - If the match is tied after 90 minutes of regulation, two 15-minute extra time periods will be played in their entirety.
 Should the score remain tied after the extra time periods, both teams will take five kicks from the penalty mark (and continue into sudden death kicks from the penalty mark, if necessary) until a winner has been determined.

-- There is no longer an away goals tiebreaker.
+- There is no away goals tiebreaker.

 - The six winners, three from each conference, advance to the Conference Semifinals.

 - The Conference Semifinals will consist of four single-elimination games, two games in each conference.